Set Up Sanity CMS

 - Select “Clean project with no predefined schemas” as your template

-2. Install Vyuh Sanity plugins
+2. Install Vyuh Sanity packages and configure your project

-Update your sanity.config.ts
+Then update your sanity.config.ts

-file to use the Vyuh structure plugin:
+file to use the Vyuh structure plugin and

 export default defineConfig({ name: 'default', title: 'Your Project Name',